zcdanny/task-5-pbi-btpns-Ramanda-Danny/README.md

-# task-5-pbi-btpns-muhammad-aris
+## task-5-pbi-btpns-Ramanda-Danny

 ## Go REST API with JWT Authententication.
 Using Gin, Gorm, and PostgreSQL

- 🚧 My first golang API, So the folder structure is still messy and inconsistent.  🚧
+ 🚧 My first golang API,  🚧

 This is a final project of the [Project-Based Virtual Intern: Fullstack Developer - BTPN Syariah x Rakamin Academy](https://www.rakamin.com/about-project-based-internship)